Music Department Overview

 Dr. Mark Schell, Chair

-Within the Bachelor of Arts in Music, five emphases are offered: Church Music Leadership, Composition/Arranging, Performance, Music History, and Pre-Music Therapy.
-Students may choose one of these, may minor in some subject outside music, or may use general electives to complete the degree requirements without an area of concentration.
+- Within the Bachelor of Arts in Music, four emphases are offered: Church Music Leadership, Composition/Arranging, Performance and Pre-Music Therapy.
+Students may choose one of these, may minor in some subject outside music, or may use general electives to complete the degree requirements without an area of emphasis.

-The faculty of the Music Department is committed to helping students gain a high level of performance proficiency, a firm theoretical and historical foundation, a solid preparation for a music career and/or graduate study, and a fusion of Christian faith and practice with the students’ musical pursuits.
+The faculty of the Music Department is committed to helping students gain a high level of performance proficiency, a firm theoretical and historical foundation, a solid preparation for a music career and a fusion of Christian faith and practice with the students’ musical pursuits.

-Students accepted into the Music Department as a major or minor fulfill requirements listed both here and in the “Music Department Student Handbook”, which functions as a comprehensive addendum to this Bulletin.
+Students accepted into the Music Department as a major or minor fulfill requirements listed both here and in the “Music Department Student Handbook”, which functions as a comprehensive addendum to this Academic Catalog.

 All students who wish to major or minor in music must have the approval of the music faculty, based on an entering performance audition.
 A student who successfully passes the entrance audition will be admitted to the music program through the sophomore level, at which time a second audition will determine eligibility for upperclassman standing.
 A student may also enter the program with a probationary standing.
 A student is removed from musical probation on the recommendation of his/her Area Coordinator and the Chairman of the Music Department after receiving a minimum of a B average in the semester jury examination combined with a minimum of a B average in the semester grade given by the private lesson instructor.
 A student may remain in the music degree program on musical probation for no more than two semesters.

 Auditions on campus are generally held during prospective student visit weekends.
 Applicants may also submit a video audition (DVD or online).
-Audition requests may be submitted online .
-Students who desire consideration for Music Performance Scholarships (which are available to future music majors, music minors, and other musically gifted students as well) must complete a successful musical performance audition, and must complete the application for a Music Performance Scholarship.
+Audition requests may be submitted online at /academics/departments/music/auditions-scholarships.
+Students who desire consideration for Music Performance Scholarships (which are available to future music majors, music minors, and other musically gifted students as well) must complete a successful musical performance audition, and must complete the application for a Music Performance Scholarship: /academics/departments/music/auditions-scholarships.

 The audition process for each specific vocal/instrumental type is described below.